swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ## Advanced Toolchain Selection

 The Swift extension automatically detects your installed Swift toolchain.
-However, it also provides a command called `Swift: Select Tooclhain...` which can be used to select between toolchains if you have multiple installed.
+However, it also provides a command called `Swift: Select Toolchain...` which can be used to select between toolchains if you have multiple installed.

 <div class="warning" markdown="1">